Lifestyle and Shopping in Houston

-And if you’re keen to make a day out of it, Katy Mills Outlet Mall on Interstate 10 is a hotspot for low-cost shopping options that are slightly out of season, or that have ended up as surplus.
-Nike, Nine West, GAP and Tommy Hilfiger are all outlet residents.
+Expats who are keen to make a day out of it should head to the Katy Mills Outlet Mall on Interstate 10 which is a hotspot for surplus and off-season low-cost shopping and has several well-known brands as outlet residents.

-Similarly, the Antique Center of Texas is located just outside the city and boasts 150 dealer spaces, affording patient shoppers the opportunity to go home with something special, and one-of-a-kind.
+Similarly, the Antique Center of Texas is located just outside the city and boasts dozens of dealers affording patient shoppers the opportunity to go home with a piece of the past.